How to Overcome Symptoms of Childhood Trauma in 2026

 • Being emotionally manipulated, shamed, or humiliated by a parent.

-• Witnessing a tragedy like a car accident, house fire, or death.
+• Witnessing a tragedy like a car accident, a house fire, or death.

 • Being beaten, hit, slapped, or experiencing other severe forms of physical harm.